davegutz/myStateOfCharge/SOC_Particle/README.md

   GND = to 2 GND rails
   A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
   A3  = H of 'no amp' amp circuit
-  A3  = 8k2/1uF filter of of Vc of both amp circuits (yes, single point of failure for both amps) A5  = H of 'amp' amp circuit
+  A3  = 8k2/1uF filter of Vc of both amp circuits (yes, single point of failure for both amps) A5  = H of 'amp' amp circuit
   D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
   D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D6  = Y-C of DS18 for Tbatt and 4k7 3v3 jumper pullup
+  D6  = Y-C of DS18 for Tb and 4k7 3v3 jumper pullup
   VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
   3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
 There is sufficient power in Particle devices to power the peripherals of this project on USB only